 He asked not whether anyone had more than seven.
 Such did not occur to him.
 Surely, no one could have thought of that many uses?
 No one could be that creative?
 Thus, no one learnt that I had nineteen.
 No one was allowed to be that far above the rest.

-A remarkable teacher we had was an Englishman who called himself by the name of a Russian poet, although his actual name was Smith, I am told.
+A remarkable teacher we had was an Englishman who called himself by the name of the Russian poet Mayakovsky, although his actual name was Smith, according to Kees Schoonenbeek.
 He taught us twentieth-century music history.
 Wearing Reebok sports shoes, he was enthusiastic about Igor Stravinsky, but also discussed contemporary visual art.
 "Peasants", he used to call us contemptuously.
 He was constantly and emphatically insulting us; we knew absolutely nothing, according to him.
-It must be said that he was critical of other conservatory staff members too; they could not understand the irony of Stravinsky, he said.
+It must be said that he was critical of other conservatory staff members too; they could not understand the irony of Stravinsky, he said, talking about the school's director and vice-director.
 For the final examination of this subject, he gave everyone a 6-, the lowest grade to pass.
 I am certain I deserved a much higher grade.
 We never saw him back after that year.

 I remember the composer Theo Loevendie giving a lecture, mainly for the composition department.
 That is, he started the lecture, but after only a few minutes began to answer questions from the public, and never stopped, never returned to what he was saying.
 The whole hour was filled with silly questions and his responses.
 A tragic example of how audience participation can spoil a performance.
 He did not seem to mind, I think he was glad he did not have to think of anything to say by himself, but I would have preferred to hear his own story, if he ever had one.